Joey Catindig

-Jose Biohon Catindig Jr. (born January 13, 1962), also known as Joey, is a Filipino politician currently serving as councilor of Santa Rosa, Laguna since 2022.
+Jose Biohon Catindig Jr. (born January 13, 1962), also known as Joey, is a Filipino politician currently serving as councilor of Santa Rosa, Laguna since 2022 and previously from 1992 to 1995.
 He previously served as mayor of the city from 2005 to 2007, following the assassination of Mayor Leon Arcillas, and vice mayor from 1995 to 1998 and from 2001 to 2005.

 Early life

 Catindig was born on January 13, 1962, in Balibago, Santa Rosa, Laguna.
 He is the youngest of nine children of Jose Y. Catindig and Ignacia del Mundo Biojon.
 He studied primary education at the Balibago Elementary School, finished secondary schooling at the Santa Rosa Educational Institution, and finished tertiary studies at the Adamson University, where he earned a Bachelor of Arts degree in political science.

 Political life

-Barangay Politician (1989–1995)
+Barangay politician (1989–1992)

-He dreamt of entering politics early in his life and by 1989 he ran in the barangay election and became a barangay councilor and barangay captain of Balibago.
+He dreamt of entering politics early in his life and by 1989 he ran in the barangay election and became a barangay councilor and later the barangay captain of Balibago, Santa Rosa, Laguna.